Fast Approximate Dynamic Programming for Input-Affine Dynamics: Introduction

 \begin{itemize}

 \item[(i)] \textbf{From minimization in primal domain to addition in dual domain:} In Section~\ref{sec:conj DP}, we introduce the discrete conjugate DP (d-CDP) algorithm (Algorithm~\ref{alg:d-CDP general}) for problems with deterministic \emph{input-affine} dynamics; see Figure~\ref{fig:CDP1} for the sketch of the algorithm.
 In particular, we use the linearity of the dynamics in the input to effectively incorporate the operational duality of addition and infimal convolution, and transform the minimization in the DP operation to a simple addition at the expense of three conjugate transforms.
-This, in turn, leads to transferring the computational cost from the input domain~$\setc{U}$ to the state dual domain~$\setc{Y}$ (Theorem~\ref{thm:complexity d-CDP Alg 1}).
-Moreover, the extension of this algorithm for stochastic dynamics is discussed in Section~\ref{subsec:extension stochastic}.
+This, in turn, leads to transferring the computational cost from the input domain~$\setc{U}$ to the dual state domain~$\setc{Y}$ (Theorem~\ref{thm:complexity d-CDP Alg 1}).

 \item[(ii)] \textbf{From quadratic to linear time complexity:} In Section~\ref{sec:reduced complexity}, we modify the proposed d-CDP algorithm (Algorithm~\ref{alg:d-CDP separ}) and reduce its time complexity (Theorem~\ref{thm:complexity d-CDP Alg 2}) for a subclass of problems with \emph{separable} data in the state and input variables; see Figure~\ref{fig:CDP2} for the sketch of the algorithm.
 In particular, for this class, the time complexity of computing the costs-to-go at each step is of $\ord(X+U)$, compared to the standard complexity of $\ord(XU)$.